 Prevention and Control of Chronic Conditions.

-By changing body composition, strengthening blood flow, fighting off inflammation, and regulating blood sugar levels, we can begin to fend off chronic health conditions and reduce the need for medication.
-Conditions include: diabetes, hypertension, heart disease, stroke, inflammation, arthritis, back pain, depression, and obesity to name a few.
+By changing body composition, strengthening blood flow, reducing inflammation, and regulating blood sugar levels, we can begin to fend off chronic health conditions and reduce the need for medication.
+Reduce your risk of diabetes, hypertension, heart disease, stroke, inflammation, arthritis, back pain, depression, and obesity to name a few.
 Strength Training is, in fact, the most under-prescribed drug for chronic health conditions.

 Promotes Mobility, Balance, and Postural Alignment.